xnkjj/xnkjj/README.md

 ### About Me

 I am a software engineer with a passion for building things.
 Since 2018, I've worked as a developer, focusing on creating web applications, APIs, and payment gateways.
 I enjoy learning new technologies and applying them to solve complex problems.
-I have successfully served as the technical manager for two start-up companies, where I built and led technical teams, creating a highly flexible continuous delivery process from scratch.
+I have successfully served as the technical manager for three start-up companies, where I built and led technical teams, creating a highly flexible continuous delivery process from scratch.

 In addition to my software engineering experience, I am skilled in **integrating Google Ads** into various systems and workflows.